mongodb/mongo-python-driver/doc/faq.rst

 Does PyMongo support Python 3?
 ------------------------------

-Starting with version 2.2 PyMongo supports Python 3.x where x >= 1.
+PyMongo supports Python 3.x where x >= 2.
 See the :doc:`python3` for details.

 Does PyMongo support asynchronous frameworks like Gevent, Tornado, or Twisted?
 ------------------------------------------------------------------------------